 Analyze if it’s working

 Strategy has to continually evolve.
 As such, analytics is key to making sure it works both now and in the future.
-Careful analysis can help you to separate what is working from what isn’t and you to pinpoint what your audience is interacting with and why.
-Then you’re able to pivot in real time to make sure that your marketing campaigns are delivering on their objectives.
+Careful analysis can help you to separate what is working from what isn’t, and to help you pinpoint what your audience is interacting with and why.
+Then, you’re able to pivot in real-time to make sure that your marketing campaigns are delivering on their objectives.

 Obstacles are like asteroids.
 Shoot 'em down and let's go to the moon.